- Aug 1, 2006

 Like I said - at least the Navy did not request that he go directly to the Pros.

-I am not an expert on Army or Navy football by any means - but no one else here is either so I will throw in my two cents -Does anyone have a theory about why USMA has such a poor football team year after year.
+Does anyone have a theory about why USMA has such a poor football team year after year.
 I went to the game the last two years; last year I knew why, but this year I'm wondering what was I thinking.